aphecetche/hugo-aphecetche/content/post/dev-machine-setup.md

 - [jq](https://stedolan.github.io/jq/) to play with json files

-The `bare` role may also need to install distribution-specific packages, and hence might need the sudo password.
+The `bare` role may also need to install distribution-specific packages (in particular to satisfy the [requirements of spack](https://spack.readthedocs.io/en/latest/getting_started.html#prerequisites), e.g a compiler, etc...), and thus might need the sudo password, hence the `-K` option of `ansible-playbook`.
+Most of the other playbooks do _not_ require to become root, except the `web` one.

 Some other things that I do need are :

 - [fzf](https://github.com/junegunn/fzf), because fuzzy finding is great
 - [vim](https://github.com/vim/vim), well, because that's my editor

-`vim` is generally already available and so does not need to be installed (and if not, it can easilly be using `spack install vim`).
+`vim` installation is made within the `bare` role, while its configuration is taken care of by the `vim_conf` role called by the `vim.yml` playbook below.
-`fzf` is  installed by the `bare` role using the ansible role.
+`fzf` is installed by the `bare` role using the corresponding ansible fzf role.

 > The bare installation takes quite some time, as spack is compiling things from sources.
 In particular `ripgrep` requires the compilation of `rust `...